People

 Thalia Hernandez-DePaoli

-Research Assistant, MSc Audiology
+Thesis Student, MSc Audiology

 Thalia is studying for her masters at the School of Audiology and Speech Sciences with a major in audiology.
 She hopes to become an audiologist in the greater Vancouver area after graduation.
 With her bachelors in neuroscience, she has a special interest in electroencephalography (EEG).
 She wishes to use EEG to look at language development processes in infants for her thesis.
-On her free time, Thalia enjoys dancing flamenco, hiking, and travelling.
+In her free time, Thalia enjoys dancing flamenco, hiking, and travelling.

 Research Assistant, MSc Speech Language Pathology